NZT48DEV/sort_by_extension/README.md

 ## How It Works
 The script uses `pathlib` to interact with the file system.
 It creates directories for each category of extension and moves the corresponding files into these directories.

 ## Usage
-1. Place the script on your computer.
+1. Download the file sort_by_extension_fr.exe.
-2. Run the script using Python.
+2. Run it by double-clicking the executable file.
-3. Your files on the desktop will be sorted into appropriate directories.
+3. Your desktop files will be sorted into appropriate directories.

+## Modification
-If you wish to organize other parts of your computer, please modify the following section: `tri_dir = Path.home() / "Desktop"`.
+If you want to sort other parts of your computer, please modify the following part: tri_dir = Path.home() / "Desktop".

+1. Download the file sort_by_extension_fr.py.
+2. Edit the file using your integrated development environment (IDE).
+3. Execute your script.